"70 Years of Serving You 1st"

 A quick review … Your deductible is the amount you pay out-of-pocket toward the amount of your loss.
 The insurance company then pays the balance.

-Clearly, if the amount of your loss is less than your deductible there’s no point to submitting your claim.
+Clearly, if the amount of your loss is less than your deductible there’s no point in submitting your claim.
 You’re going to pay it all anyway, so why report it?

 But here’s where it gets a little tricky.